Lila-cervantes/YC-GeneratorJS/README.md

 # Usage

-Open the password generator.
+1. Open the password generator.
-The user will then click on the "Generate Password", from there it will generate a password with 8 random characters.
+2. The user will then click on the "Generate Password", from there it the user to pick from 8 to 128 special characters.
+3. A series of prompts asking if user would want a password with numbers, uppercase, lowercase letters or specials chracters.
+One of these prompts need to be choosen, if hit cancel on all prompts, it will then alert the user to choose at least one.
+4. If one prompt or more is selected, then it will generate a password with the number of characters the user has picked.

 # Files included